Home About Services Engagement Insights Get in Touch

 Programme recovery - what the first 48 hours actually looks like

 When a programme is declared off-track, the instinct is to escalate, reorganise and replan.
-In my experience, the first 48 hours should be spent doing something different entirely.
+In my experience - as a CCDE and CCIE certified consultant who has spent 21 years working at the intersection of engineering and programme delivery - the first 48 hours should be spent doing something different entirely.
+Reading the designs.

 What the first 48 hours should actually look like

-The first 48 hours should be spent reading everything: the original HLD, the current LLD, the change log (if one exists), the programme risk register, and any previous review or assurance reports.
-Not to form conclusions — to understand the gap between what was designed and what is being built.
+Before any workshop, stakeholder meeting or re-baseline conversation, I read everything: the original HLD, the current LLD, the change log if one exists, the programme risk register, and any previous review or assurance reports.
+Not to form conclusions - to understand the gap between what was designed and what is being built.

-After 21 years of infrastructure programme delivery and recovery, I have learned that almost every programme failure can be traced to the same three questions not being answered honestly:
+After 21 years of network and security programme delivery and recovery, I have found that almost every failure traces back to the same technical questions not being answered honestly before implementation began:

-Is the design actually fit for purpose?
-Not whether it was approved — whether it will work in production, at scale, under the conditions the business actually operates in.
+Is the network design actually fit for purpose?
+Not whether it was approved - whether the routing, switching, segmentation and security architecture will support the traffic patterns, failover requirements and compliance obligations the business actually operates under.

 What recovery actually requires

-Identifying and fixing that technical root cause is what makes recovery possible.
-Reorganising the governance structure, re-baselining the plan and running more frequent status meetings does not fix a design problem.
-It just makes the failure more visible and better documented.
+Technical recovery is not a project management exercise.
+Re-baselining the plan, reorganising the governance structure and running more frequent RAG status meetings does not fix a routing design problem.
+It documents the failure more carefully.

-What recovery actually requires is an honest assessment of the technical state, a clear understanding of the gap between current state and a viable go-live position, and a realistic plan for closing that gap.
+What recovery requires is an honest technical assessment, a clear identification of the root cause at the design level, and a realistic remediation plan that the engineering team can actually implement.
 Not an optimistic plan.
-Not a plan that tells the board what they want to hear.
-A plan that reflects what is actually achievable.
+Not a plan built to give the board what they want to hear.
+A plan grounded in what the network and security architecture can actually support.

 Slow down.
-Establish the facts.
+Read the designs.
+Talk to the engineers.
 Only then build the plan.

 What I consistently find in programme recovery

-• The root cause is almost always in design, not delivery.
-Delivery teams get blamed for programme failures that were baked in at architecture stage.
-The implementation was fine — what it was implementing was not.
+• The root cause is almost always in the network or security design, not the delivery.
+Delivery teams get blamed for failures that were baked in at architecture stage.
+The implementation was executed correctly - what it was implementing was not fit for purpose.

-• The programme team already knows what is wrong.
-In almost every recovery engagement, the people closest to the delivery have identified the core problems.
-They have not been asked — or have not felt safe to say.
+• The engineers already know what is wrong.
+In almost every recovery engagement, the people closest to the implementation have identified the core technical problems.
+They have not been asked by someone with the right credentials - or have not felt it was safe to say.

 Is your programme off-track?